antonioru/beautiful-react-hooks/docs/useDragEvents.md

 # useDragEvents

-Returns an object of handler setters to handle the drag-related events.
-It accepts a DOM ref representing the events target (where attach the events to).

-Returned handler setters: `onDrag`, `onDrop`, `onDragEnter`, `onDragEnd`, `onDragExit`, `onDragLeave`, `onDragOver`, `onDragStart`;
+A hook that provides a collection of functions designed to simplify the management of drag-related events.\
+It takes a reference to target element where the events are to be attached.\
+This hook facilitates the handling of drag events, making it easier for developers to incorporate drag-and-drop functionality into their web applications.

-**Please note:** the returned handler setters should invoked immediately in the function component's body, do not try to call this functions asynchronously.
+**Please note:** the returned callback setters should be invoked immediately in the function component's body, do not try to call this functions asynchronously.

 ### Why? 💡

-- takes care of adding the drag-related events listeners to the defined target
+- Takes care of attaching the drag-related event listeners to the specified target element
-- takes care of cleaning the listener when the component will unmount
+- Automatically removes the event listeners when the component is unmounted
-- allow to perform abstractions on drag-related events
+- Enables the ability to abstract the handling of drag-related events

 ### Basic Usage:

-Provide a DOM ref as first parameter to `useDragEvents`
+Provide a DOM element ref as first parameter to `useDragEvents`

 ```jsx harmony
 import { useRef, useState } from 'react';